aws-samples/amazon-managed-service-for-apache-flink-examples/python/S3Sink/README.md

 Follow this process to make changes to the Python code

 1. Modify the code locally (test/run locally, as required)
-2. Re-run `mvn package` - **if you skip this step, the zipfile is not updated**, and contains the old Python script.
+2. Re-run `mvn clean package` - **if you skip this step, the zipfile is not updated**, and contains the old Python script.
 3. Upload the new zip file to the same location on S3 (overwriting the previous zip file)
 4. In the Managed Flink application console, enter *Configure*, scroll down and press *Save Changes*
    * If your application was running when you published the change, Managed Flink stops the application and restarts it with the new code